 Use only datasets in Desktop storage format to calibrate the sensors.
-The Calibration tab is not available in Mobile mode.
+The Calibration tab is not available for RSK files in the Mobile storage format.

 RBR standard instruments support turbidity sensors from third-party manufacturers.
 User calibration is available for Seapoint[®] and Turner[®] sensors.